pxl0912/pxl0912.github.io/_pages/home.md

 I am an Assistant Professor at Shenzhen University, China.
 I obtained my Ph.D. in Computer Science from Nanyang Technological University (NTU) in Singapore in 2016.
 From May 2016 to August 2017, I was a Post-Doc researcher at Inria Rennes Bretagne Atlantique research center, France.
 Since October 2017, I joined Shenzhen University as an Assistant Professor.
-I’m also a member of the National High Performance Computing Center (NHPCC) at Shenzhen.
+I'm a recipient of the **IEEE-CS TCHPC Early Career Researchers Award for Excellence in High Performance Computing** and the **ACM SIGHPC China Rising Star** in 2021.

 I have been actively serving the HPC community by participating in the organizing and reviewing activities of international conferences and journals.
 I have served as a PC member for international conferences in